liampshaw/liampshaw.github.io/publications.md

 permalink: /publications/
 ---

-I attempt to keep this reverse-chronological list up-to-date (last updated: 17 May 2022).
+I attempt to keep this reverse-chronological list up-to-date (last updated: 31 October 2022).
 More recent publications may be on [Google Scholar](https://scholar.google.com/citations?user=oaQPy0EAAAAJ).
 Articles are nearly all open access; links to preprints are included where they exist.

 ### 2022